IceRage/behaviour-driver/README.md

 behaviour-driver
 ================

-A behaviour driven model construction implemented in Matlab using a Genetic Algorithm on the Hornberg 2005 MAPK signaling transduction pathway model.
+This software illustrates a behaviour driven model construction approach.
+It is implemented in Matlab using a Genetic Algorithm and uses as a case study the Hornberg 2005 MAPK signaling transduction pathway model.

 ================
 <b>Remarks:</b> <br/>